SurajSood/kivy_nudge_mvp/README.md

 ## Nudges

-(https://en.wikipedia.org/wiki/Nudge_theory)[Nudge Theory] states that behavior and decisions can be significantly influenced by well-placed and well-timed reminders.
+[Nudge Theory](https://en.wikipedia.org/wiki/Nudge_theory) states that behavior and decisions can be significantly influenced by well-placed and well-timed reminders.
 Nudges have been demonstrated to have significant positive outcomes.

 ## Machine Learning